-The switch is sometimes activated when you’re refilling the hot tub and has to be reset by pressing the aforementioned red button on your spa pack.
+The switch is sometimes activated when you’re refilling the hot tub and has to be reset by pressing the aforementioned red button on your spa controller.

-By the way, a spa pack refers to an integrated unit that controls your pump, heater, blower, and controls.
+By the way, a spa pack refers to an integrated control system that runs your spa pump, heater, blower, and controls.
 In effect, it’s the brain of the hot tub.

-Unless you’re highly experienced, you want to be very careful when dealing with any electrical component of a hot tub.
+Unless you’re highly experienced, you want to be very careful when dealing with any electrical components of a hot tub.